 To explain the mutual relation between individual and society, sociologists use a fundamental concept of social institutions.
-Social institutions are an important component of society.
-Society comprises various social institutions like family, marriage, education, religion, State, mass media, law and economy.
+Social institutions are important components of society.
+Society is comprised of various social institutions like family, marriage, education, religion, state, mass media, law and economy.
 Individuals interact with each other as members of these institutions.

-In this unit, we will try to understand the concept of social institution by considering some simple examples, how family and kinship networks carry out reproduction and socialization; economy and labour market - provide for the production and distribution of goods and services; while State, law and political systems ensure social order.
+In this unit, we will try to understand the concept of social institution by considering some simple examples, how family and kinship networks carry out reproduction and socialization; economy and labour market - provide for the production and distribution of goods and services; while State, Law and political system ensures social order.
 In short, social institutions coordinate individual behavior for the ultimate purpose of social well-being.